Ordered today, shipped the same business day | WORDLWIDE SHIPPING

-In the Spring the first flush take place.
+In Spring the first flush take place.
 The youngest and strongest leaves, also known as ‘baby or virgin leaves’, are picked, steamed, dried till Tencha tea is made.
 Then the Tencha is ground into ultra-fine powder.

 With Matcha you’re drinking the whole tea leaves.